jonathancraddock/mootparadox_grav/pages/03.outdoors/my-thoughts-on-wild-swimming/item.md

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an [Alpkit Lotic](https://alpkit.com/products/lotic-mens) wetsuit and embarked on my first outdoor swim.
 The UK spring of 2020 was the fifth warmest on record, with more sunshine hours than a typical summer.
 It was soon followed by a summer heatwave.
 The North Tyne was almost tropical, or at least, well into the upper teens.

 You can expect to pay at least £100 for a decent wetsuit, and the Lotic floats-in around £150.
 I was lucky and found it on sale for £125.
 Other *name* brands (and you might think Roka, C-Skins, Zone3, Orca) will cost a bit more.
 As a confident (non-racing) swimmer, I have no complaints with my Lotic.
 My only tip would be, choose a *swimming* wetsuit.
-One's for sailing, kayaking, surfing, and other sports, have a different balance.
+Ones for sailing, kayaking, surfing, and other sports, have a different balance.
 Swimming suits give you a better range of mobility through the shoulders.

 ![north-tyne-2](north-tyne-2.jpg "north-tyne-2")
 *First ever dip in the outdoors, May 2020.*